<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 10. Hosta

 These plants are a perennial favorite, valued for their lush foliage and their simple care.
 They are generally considered a shade-tolerant plant, though there are different varieties with differing needs.
-Hostas are easy-to-grow.
+Hostas are easy to grow.

 Hosta plant